sherlock-project/sherlock/README.md

 If you are contributing to Sherlock, then Thank You!

-Before creating a pull request with new development, please run the tests to ensure that all is well.
+Before creating a pull request with new development, please run the tests to ensure that everything is working great.
 It would also be a good idea to run the tests before starting development to distinguish problems between your environment and the Sherlock software.